BUSD Food Service Program

 Free and Reduced Lunch Program

 We participate in the State and Federal Free and Reduced Lunch Program and School Breakfast Program.
-This year we are pleased to announce that once again we will be implementing Provision 2!
+This year we are pleased to announce that we were approved to operate Provision 2 for the next three years!
 Provision 2 allows us to feed all students enrolled in our schools for free.
 Click on the link below to read the media release for more information.
-Families are still required to submit an application for participation.
-Applications should be turned into your child's school office.
-You can also download a copy of the applications below.
+Newly Enrolled Families are required to submit an Alternative Household Meal Form for participation.
+Meal Forms should be turned into your child's school office.
+You can download a copy of the Meal Forms below.

 Non-Discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.